ffund/compe-design-project/lab7/adc.md

 title: Analog to digital converter IC
 ---

-In this lab, we'll learn how to read an analog voltage using an analog to digital converter, which sends data to the Pi over a digital communication bus.clock, etc.)
+In this lab, we'll learn how to read an analog voltage using an analog to digital converter, which sends data to the Pi over a digital communication bus.

+After this lab exercise, you should be prepared to work with not only the MCP3002 IC from this lab, but also other ADC ICs.
+You should understand how to use the ADC datasheet (and the datasheet of any analog sensors you plan to read), identify how to connect your parts, and write software to read from an ADC and use the values that it returns.

 ## Notes